-I’ve experienced years of design critiques and feedback, I’ve found open communication lines to be most useful – a healthy back and forth.
+I’ve experienced years of design critiques and feedback.
+I’ve found open communication lines to be most useful – a healthy back and forth.
 If you don’t agree with my feedback then let’s discuss it.
-Discussion and debate are healthy, and often essential to a project.
-I want to ensure that dialogue is open between us.
+Discussion and debate are healthy, and often essential to a project and the best outcome.
+I want to ensure that dialogue is open.

 When talking through a deliverable, I want it to be a safe space for whatever conversations need to happen.
-I want you to experience my feedback in a manner that is valuable for you.
-I want us to both feel valued and heard (because you can push back) – let’s create that space together.
+I want you to experience my feedback in a manner that is valuable for you – let’s create that space together.

 Feedback plays such an important role in design.
-We design from our own perspective and with our own bias (as much as we try to avoid it, it’s impossible) – and that can be dangerous.
+We design from our own perspective and with our own bias (as much as we try to avoid it) – and that can be dangerous.
 Feedback from a different perspective will only make my work better.

 I love feedback.
 Give feedback as early as possible and often.
 Don’t wait to give feedback.
 If you need time to digest and think things through, that’s great, please do – just let me know.

 A frustrating experience is to get feedback only on the finished product.
-It wastes time and often means backtracking.
+It wastes time and often means backtracking (likely costing more resources).
 Bring yourself to all rounds of feedback.
-Remember how I said I like efficiency.
-Very that.
+Remember how I said I like efficiency – it’s very that.

-If you don’t understand what to give feedback on or how, ask, ask again, and keep asking until you know what feedback is required.
+If you don’t understand what to give feedback on, or how: ask, ask again, and keep asking until it’s understood what feedback is required.

-Whatever you think of my work – I can handle it and I’ve probably heard worse (design school does a good job of preparing designers for critiques, not matter how harsh).
-Don’t be afraid of offending me.
-I’d rather re-evaluate and get it right than have an unhappy client.
+Also, whatever you think of my work: I can handle it (and I’ve probably heard worse).
+Design school does a good job of preparing designers for critiques, not matter how harsh.
+Never be afraid of offending me in giving feedback.
+I’d rather hear a harsh critique and re-evaluate the solution than have an unhappy client.
 Feedback leads to better design – it’s an important part of the process.